 The introductory and advanced video production classes are offered in a large television/video studio (M122) with adjacent editing suite (M121).
-Students in these classes learn to use DV and HD cameras, lighting, audio, switcher/fader, and the Final Cut Pro non-linear editing system.
+Students in these classes learn to use DSLR and HD cameras, lighting, audio, switcher/fader, and Premiere Pro non-linear editing.
 The studio and editing suite are also available at designated times so that students can work on their projects outside of class time.
-Classes in film history and criticism are offered in a classroom equipped for large-screen projection in 16mm, VHS, and DVD formats.
-Our media history and issues courses meet in a "Smart Room" that is equipped with PC and Smart Board for Power Point presentations, live Internet connection, and CD, DVD, and VHS projection.
+Classes in film history and criticism are offered in a classroom equipped for large-screen projection in 16mm and digital formats.
+Our media history and issues courses meet in a "Smart Room" that is equipped with PC and Smart Board for Power Point presentations, live Internet connection, and DVD and digital projection.

 Humanities Department31-10 Thomson AvenueRoom M-121Long Island City, NY, 11101 718-482-5690 718-609-2000

 For more information about the Media and Technology Programs please contact:

 Joyce Rheuban (Media Studies Degree) 718-420-5706